aetperf/aetperf.github.io/_posts/2023-09-15-Calculating-daily-mean-temperatures-with-scikit-learn.md

 The description above can be found in the dataset [documentation](https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt).

 However, a significant portion of the TAVG data is missing.
-The dataset has 37614 rows and 5 columns: DATE, PRCP, TAVG, TMAX and TMIN.
-However, TAVG is missing for more that half of the time range:
+The dataset has 37614 rows and 5 columns: DATE, PRCP, TAVG, TMAX and TMIN, and TAVG is missing for more that half of the time range:

 <p align="center">
   <img width="1000" src="/img/2023-09-15_01/missingno.png" alt="missingno">